jnoortheen/xontrib-commands/README.md

 ### 3. dev

 ```
-dev v1.0.0 (nuclear v1.1.10) - A command to cd into a directory.
+dev - A command to cd into a directory.
 (Default action)

 Usage:
 dev [COMMAND] [OPTIONS] [NAME]